 Root canals can fail for a variety of reasons, including a procedure that didn’t clean the canals to begin with, a breakdown of the crown or its inner sealant, or essentially anything that allows the tooth that previously had a root canal treatment to become infected at the root and affect other teeth.

 If left untreated, the infection in the tooth can spread to other parts of the body, and in some cases can even be life threatening.
-If you are in need of a root canal, you need to remove the infected pulp in the tooth.
+If you are in need of a root canal, the infected pulp in the tooth needs to be removed.

 There is absolutely no evidence that a root canal can cause cancer.
 In fact, a root canal is the only way to remove an infected tooth that could spread and cause serious disease or illness.
-All claims that root canals cause cancer are completely false.
+All claims that root canals cause cancer or other illnesses are complete myths.

-Unless told otherwise by your dentist or endodontist, brushing and floss as you regularly would after a root canal treatment.
+Unless told otherwise by your dentist or endodontist, brush and floss as you regularly would after a root canal treatment.

 Sometimes after a root canal, the tooth can become slightly discolored or develop spots called intrinsic stains, where the tooth bleeds internally and the inner part of the tooth turns yellow or dark.
 Luckily, the tooth can be whitened afterward through internal (non-vital) bleaching.

-Most root canals can be done in two or three appointments.
-The first appointment is the procedure itself when the infected pulp is extracted.
+Most root canals can be done in one to two appointments.
+The first appointment is the procedure itself when the infected pulp is removed.
 The second (and maybe third) appointment is when the root canal gets cleaned and filled with a crown or other filling to prevent infections.
 Each appointment lasts roughly 90 minutes each.